-Countryside-lovers will adore the walk around Duder Regional Park, only a 50-minute drive from Auckland.
-You can choose the coastal walk, the 2.5 hour Farm Loop Walk, or one of the several others.
+Countryside lovers will adore the walk around Duder Regional Park, only a 50-minute drive out of Auckland.
+You can choose the coastal walk, the 2.5-hour Farm Loop Walk, or one of the several others.
 Take a detour to the deserted beaches here to relax too.
-I meant to choose the Farm Loop walk, but completed my hike in an hour, so I’m guessing I went the wrong way?
-Either way, it was wonderful.
+I meant to choose the Farm Loop walk but completed my hike in an hour, so I’m guessing I went the wrong way hehe.
+Either way, it was terrific.
 The scenery here is unbeatable on a sunny day.
-I enjoyed seeing all the sheep too haha.
+I enjoyed seeing all the sheep, too, haha.

 Hunua Ranges Regional Park makes for an easy day trip from Auckland since it’s just a 50-minute drive from the city.
-The ‘must-see’ is Hunua Falls, which is only a 2-minute walk from the carpark.
-Although, you can also do the longer 20-minute Falls Track to the top platform for a great view of the Falls as well.
+The ‘must-see’ is Hunua Falls, only a 2-minute walk from the car park.
+However, you can also do the longer 20-minute Falls Track to the top platform for a great view of the Falls as well.
 This walk follows along the Wairoa River under the cover of forest as you approach the viewpoint.

-The Cossey-Massey hike is one of the best known trails in the Hunua Ranges, winding 8.0km through the native forest from Cosseys Gorge to Masseys Road.
-This loop walk also starts from the Hunua Falls car park, and begins with an uphill climb but eventually evens out.
-Though the first hour feels deep within the forest, eventually you’ll reach the view over the Cossey Dam about an hour in.
-You’ll also see the Cosseys Reservoir, the Wairoa stream, though this hike has less open views than some of the alternative day trips.
+The Cossey-Massey hike is one of the best-known trails in the Hunua Ranges, winding 8.0km through the native forest from Cosseys Gorge to Masseys Road.
+This loop walk also starts from the Hunua Falls car park and begins with an uphill climb but eventually evens out.
+Though the first hour feels deep within the forest, eventually, you’ll reach the view over the Cossey Dam about an hour in.
+You’ll also see the Cossey’s Reservoir, and the Wairoa stream, though this hike has fewer open views than some alternative day trips.

 An alternative is the Wairoa Dam Lookout Loop – both these hikes take just under three hours to complete.
-The Suspension Bridge Loop Walk is a good 90-minute alternative.
+The Suspension Bridge Loop Walk is an excellent 90-minute alternative.

-At a dainty 600-years of age, Rangitoto is the youngest volcano out of Auckland’s 47 volcanic centres.
-However, it’s also the largest – Rangitoto’s low cone shape is the backdrop to many views from Auckland, so it’s great when you finally visit the island for yourself.
+At a dainty 600 years of age, Rangitoto is the youngest volcano out of Auckland’s 47 volcanic centres.
+However, it’s also the largest – Rangitoto’s low cone shape is the backdrop to many views from Auckland, so it’s great when you finally visit the island.

-Take the 25-minute ferry from Britomart – and make sure you arrive early since there are only three or four ferries a day so you won’t want to miss the boat!
-This especially goes for your departure from Rangitoto, since there are no facilities on the island and you don’t want to get stuck there.
+Take the 25-minute ferry from Britomart – and make sure you arrive early since there are only three or four ferries a day, so you don’t want to miss the boat!
+This especially goes for your departure from Rangitoto, since there are no facilities on the island, and you don’t want to get stuck there.
 Take your own lunch, snacks, water and sunscreen too.

 Once you’ve arrived at the island, you can choose from one of the many hiking trails, with the Summit Track being the most popular.
 After looking over the volcanic crater, you have amazing views over Auckland and the Hauraki Gulf from the Summit Lookout.